 Whatever the reason may be for your shift of platform, we got you covered.
-Today we will be discussing the top 5 alternative to Quickbooks and also discussing in brief why these software made it to our list.
+Today we will be discussing the top 5 alternatives to Quickbooks and also discussing in brief why this software made it to our list.

-Switching from one accounting software to the next can be turmoil.
-This is evident from the plight of Quickbooks users in India, who will have to switch to a different accounting software very soon.
+Switching from one accounting software to the next can be very difficult.
+Fear of losing data, and the learning curve of the new software are very challenging, but if you use QuickBooks you will have to switch to a different accounting software very soon.

 But why this sudden transition from Quickbooks?
 Well, keep reading to find out why Indian users are looking for an alternative option for Quickbooks.